rodrigoalcarazdelaosa/fisiquimicamente/content/es/apuntes-4ESO/apuntes-4ESO.md

 widget = "apuntes"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 7  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 1  # Order that this section will appear.

-title = "4º ESO"
+title = "📚 Apuntes"
-subtitle = ""
+subtitle = "4º ESO"

 [content]
   # Page type to display.
 E.g. project.
-  page_type = "apuntes-4ESO"
+  page_type = "apuntes-cuarto-eso"

   # Filter toolbar (optional).
   # Add or remove as many filters (`[[content.filter_button]]` instances) as you like.